 (d) Deployed Emergency Response Service (ERS);

-(e) Real-Time DC Tie imports during an EEA where the total adjustment shall not exceed 1,250 MW in a single interval;
+(e) ERCOT-directed DC Tie imports during an EEA or transmission emergency;

+(f) ERCOT-directed curtailment of DC Tie imports to address local transmission system limitations;

+(g) ERCOT-directed curtailment of DC Tie imports due to an emergency action by a neighboring system operator during an emergency that is accommodated by ERCOT;

-(f) Real-Time DC Tie exports to address emergency conditions in the receiving electric grid;
+(h) ERCOT-directed DC Tie exports to address emergency conditions in the receiving electric grid;

+(i) ERCOT-directed curtailment of DC Tie exports during EEA, a transmission emergency, or to address local transmission system limitations;

-(g) Energy delivered to ERCOT through registered Block Load Transfers (BLTs) during an EEA; and
+(j) Energy delivered to ERCOT through registered Block Load Transfers (BLTs) during an EEA; and

-(h) Energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid.
+(k) Energy delivered from ERCOT to another power pool through registered BLTs during emergency conditions in the receiving electric grid.

 (2) The Real-Time On-Line Reliability Deployment Price Adder is an estimation of the impact to energy prices due to the above categories of reliability deployments.
 For intervals where there are reliability deployments as described in paragraph (1) above, after the two-step SCED process and also after the Real-Time On-Line Reserve Price Adder and Real-Time Off-Line Reserve Price Adder have been determined, the Real-Time On-Line Reliability Deployment Price adder is determined as follows: